Tag Archives: Örebro University

 The programme and the doctoral studentship

-Our ambition is for your doctoral studies to be stimulating and purposeful throughout the programme until you have obtained your doctoral degree.
+Our ambition is for your doctoral studies to be stimulating and purposeful throughout the programme until you have obtained your degree.
 A thorough introduction will therefore get you off to a good start and provide a solid foundation on which you can build your studies.
 As a doctoral student at Örebro University, you will be offered a specially tailored seminar series, covering matters ranging from doctoral programme rules and careers to support during the study period and networking.

-The place on the programme is linked to a full-time doctoral studentship for the duration of the study programme.
+The place on the programme is linked to a full-time doctoral studentship for the duration of the study programme, which corresponds to four years of full-time study.
 More information on doctoral studentships, part-time studies and part-time doctoral studentships can be found in the Regulations Handbook.
-The initial salary for a doctoral studentship is SEK 29 100 a month.
+The initial salary for a doctoral studentship is SEK 30 300 a month.

 Entry requirements and selection

 For admission to doctoral studies, applicants are required to meet both general entry requirements and specific entry requirements.
 In addition, applicants must be considered in other respects to have the ability required to benefit from the programme.
-For a full account of the entry requirements, refer to the admissions regulations as well as to annex 2 to the general syllabus for computer science.
+For a full account of the entry requirements, refer to the admissions regulations as well as to annex 2 to the general syllabus for Chemistry.

 Information